JoyKuan/Small-Business-Website-UX-Research/README.md

 # Small-Business-Website-UX-Research

-Download the PDF file and there are portfolio links to connect to Behance, Youtube and Interactive Prototype.
+Download the PDF file and there are portfolio links to connect to Behance, Youtube and, Interactive Prototype.

 ## Project Objectives:
 + The theory and practice of creating effective user interfaces for modern devices ranging from mobile phones to desktop displays.